-Students learn about the nature of designing for a client, uses of materials and environmental impacts.
-Students apply the elements and fundamentals of design and consider human factors involved in projects.
-They understand safe work practices, manufacturing techniques and the processes of designing.
+Students learn about the nature of designing for a client, the uses of materials, and environmental impacts.
+They apply the elements and fundamentals of design, considering the human factors involved in projects.
+They understand safe work practices, manufacturing techniques, and the processes of designing.